anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 - Properly faced / parallel
 - Not locally tight enough to distort the cup or bearing

-Forming press-fit apertures is probably pretty hard.
-Press-fit bottom brackets have a fairly negative reputation.
-[Hambini Engineering argues that the standard itself is not inherently bad, the issue is that it relies heavily on frame manufacturing precision](https://www.hambini.com/bottom-bracket-pressfit-and-creaking-an-engineering-analysis/).
+Manufacturing press-fit apertures to tight tolerances is notoriously difficult, which is exactly why press-fit bottom brackets have earned such a negative reputation.
+As Hambini Engineering argues, [the standard itself isn't inherently flawed; the real issue is that it demands a level of manufacturing precision](https://www.hambini.com/bottom-bracket-pressfit-and-creaking-an-engineering-analysis/) that many bicycle brands simply fail to hit.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/angularmisalignment-1536x1187.png">
    <figcaption>Example of angular misalignment</figcaption>
 </figure>

-A common mitigation strategy is a **thread-together** press-fit bottom bracket.
-In this design, the cups still sit inside a press-fit shell, but the two sides thread into each other through the center.
+One strategy is to link the two sides together.
+In a **thread-together** press-fit bottom bracket, the cups still sit inside a press-fit shell, but the two sides thread into each other through the center.
 That turns two independent cups into a semi-joined assembly.

-A thread-together bottom bracket mainly tries to solve two problems:
+This tries to solve:

 - Cups walking or moving independently
 - Poor retention or creaking at the cup-frame interface

-This can improve retention and may reduce creaking, but it does not automatically create a perfect independent bearing line.
-The frame shell still matters, if the shell is locally undersized or oval, the cup can still be squeezed and the bearing can still be distorted.
-That is why the thread-together bottom bracket did not work here.
-The design is supposed to improve retention by tying the two cups together, but it still depends on the shell being reasonably accurate.
-In this case, the shell became part of the alignment problem.
-Once the cups were threaded together inside a bore that was locally tight or out of round, the assembly had nowhere to relax.
-The cup was squeezed, and the bearing bound up.
+This doesn't fix a misshapen frame shell.
+If the bore is undersized or oval, the cups still get squeezed and the bearings still distort.
+That is exactly why the thread-together bottom bracket failed here.
+While the design improves retention by locking the two halves together, it still requires a reasonably accurate shell.
+Because my frame's bore was tight and out of round, the cup was crushed, and the bearing bound up anyway.

 Going back to separate press-fit cups is a compromise.
 The cups have less structure tying them together, so they may be more prone to wear or creaking over time.
 But they also have a little more independence, and they are cheap, replaceable parts.
-For this frame, that seems like the better failure mode.

 ## Headset